opentensor/developer-docs/docs/questions-and-answers.md

 ### What is the incentive for me to be a miner or a validator, or even create a subnet?

 Your incentive is that you earn TAO.
 It works like this.
 Every 12 seconds a new TAO is created (i.e., minted).
-This single TAO is then distributed among the 32 subnets.
+This single TAO is then distributed among all the subnets.
 So every 12 seconds each subnet gets a fraction of this newly-created TAO, based on the performance of the subnet.
 This fractional TAO reward that a subnet receives, called emission, is, in turn, distributed within the subnet like this:
 - 18% of it goes to the subnet owner.
 - 41% goes to subnet validators (this is called dividend).
 - 41% goes to the subnet miners (this is called incentive).